 Each year a comprehensive training package is developed to ensure that training is tailored to the needs of Foster Parents to support children and young people in their care and the programme supports continuing and ongoing personal development.

-All new applicants attend the pre-approval training course, based on “Skills to Foster” which is endorsed by the Fostering Network.
+All new applicants attend the pre-approval training course, ‘What is Fostering?’ which is.
 Following approval their Supervising Social Worker will complete a Personal Development Plan to help ensure they have the relevant skills and knowledge to support them in their fostering role.
 Foster parents will be supported to complete the Training, Support and Development Standards (TSD) within their first year of approval.
 PCFS also encourage experienced Foster Parents to become involved in presenting training courses and workshops alongside staff.

 Primary Foster Parents are required to complete a minimum of six courses per year, secondary foster parents who are working three courses per year.